Stakeholder Review — AI-Powered Lead Qualification Chat

 - OQ-03 baseline captured before the chat is deployed to the website

-- Sales team confirms hot lead duty coverage and formally commits to < 5 min response SLA
+- Sales team confirms hot lead duty coverage and commits to 2-business-hour follow-up SLA

 - Rollback criteria defined: what triggers taking the chat offline, named decision-maker